Iubenda logo

 We have an article dedicated to GDPR & Brexit – What it means for businesses and the impact on data protection, which you can access here for further reading.

-Is a privacy policy required?
+Is a privacy policy mandatory in the UK?

 No matter what size, if your business is based in the UK, you need a privacy policy if you gather personal information from users.
-This also includes mobile apps, a blog, an eCommerce, and a newsletter.
+This also includes mobile apps, a blog, an ecommerce, and a newsletter.
 It’s required by law and can be required by third-party services.

 The following are the most fundamental components of a privacy policy: